Lesson planning, although rarely a favorite, is one of the most critical steps in the teaching process.

 Template #4: Monthly lesson plan template

-• Volume, dates, and formats of student assessment,
+• Volume, dates, and formats of your student assessments,

 • Homework you’ll assign, and